andre505/NotificationManagementService/README.md

   - MessageType of 1 represents an sms messsage.

 ### Constraints
-  - Since the test account created with the SMS provider is a trial account, SMS messages will only be delivered to registered phone numbers.
-To test the SMS functionality, please contact me on 07065024754 to supply me with a valid phone number to be whitelisted.
+  - To run this solution locally, replace the current appsettings.json file with with the appsettings.json file provided in the email as Secret Keys from both the SMS and Email providers have been removed for security.